Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Results

 Figure \ref{fig:3}(a) represents the magnetization isotherms obtained at 0.4 K $\leq T \leq$ 30 K. BYRWO shows paramagnetic behavior for $T \geq$ 4 K, where the spin correlation is negligible.
-In order to extract \textit{g}, the magnetization isotherms were fitted with the Brillouin function $M/M_s=B_{J}(\textnormal{y})=[{\frac{(2J+1)}{2J}\textnormal{coth}[\frac{\textnormal{y}(2J+1)}{2J}]-\frac{1}{2J}\textnormal{coth}[\frac{\textnormal{y}}{2J}]}]$, in the paramagnetic temperature region $T\geq$ 4 K. The calculated average value of \textit{g} ($\simeq$ 3.12) by assuming $J_\textnormal{eff}=1/2$ is consistent with g obtained from the CW fit of the inverse magnetic susceptibility data.
-For the magnetic isotherms with $T \leq $ 1 K, at around 3 T, a metamagnetic-like transition appears (see Fig. \ref{fig:3}(b)).
+In order to extract \textit{g}, the magnetization isotherms were fitted with the Brillouin function $M/M_s=B_{J}(\textnormal{y})=\left[{\frac{(2J+1)}{2J}\textnormal{coth}\left[\frac{\textnormal{y}(2J+1)}{2J}\right]-\frac{1}{2J}\textnormal{coth}\left[\frac{\textnormal{y}}{2J}\right]}\right]$, in the paramagnetic temperature region $T\geq$ 4 K, where y $=g\mu_\text{B}J(\mu_0H)/(k_\text{B}T)$.
+The calculated average value of \textit{g} ($\simeq$ 3.12) by assuming $J_\textnormal{eff}=1/2$ is consistent with \textit{g} obtained from the CW fit of the inverse magnetic susceptibility data. {The linear fit to the high field magnetization for the isotherm at 0.4 K gives rise to slope 0.020 $\mu_\text{B}/$T, resulting in the Van Vleck contribution of 0.0113 cm$^3/$mole.} For the magnetization isotherms with $T \leq $ 1 K, at around 3 T, a metamagnetic-like transition appears (see Fig. \ref{fig:3}(b)).
 The behavior becomes prominent upon decreasing the temperature as demonstrated in Fig \ref{fig:3}(b).
-It is to be noted that at 0.4 K, an anomaly reminiscent of magnetization plateau-like behavior starts at 1 T with magnetization 1.35 $\mu_B$, which is 88 \% of 1.55 $\mu_B$, with which the magnetization tends to saturate.
+It may be noted that at 0.4 K, an anomaly reminiscent of magnetization plateau-like behavior starts at 1 T with magnetization 1.35 $\mu_B$, which is 88 \% of 1.55 $\mu_B$, with which the magnetization tends to saturate.
 This suggests that around 12 \% of spins are participating in the spin reorientation.
 The absence of hysteresis in the magnetic isotherm at 0.4 K during field sweeping, rules out the possibility of a first-order metamagnetic transition.
-This can further be supported by $dM/d(\mu_0H)$, which shows a broad hump—rather than a sharp peak—around the critical field, and becomes more intense as the temperature decreases.
-While the exact origin of the metamagnetic transition is currently unknown, a similar anomaly in the low-temperature magnetization isotherm has been reported in the triangular lattice NaYbO$_2$, which is attributed to a field-induced quantum phase transition \cite{ranjith_field-induced_2019}.
-Following the trend observed in the isotherms of BYRWO, where the plateau-like behavior becomes more prominent with reducing temperature, a well-defined plateau may develop at lower temperatures near the transition temperature of 0.9 K suggesting the presence of a complex magnetic ordering phenomenon in this antiferromagnet.
-Additionally, Re$^{7+}$/W$^{6+}$ site-disorder randomizes the charge environment of Yb$^{3+}$, hence the alignments of the moments, which may lead to the slope change in the magnetization isotherms.
+This can further be supported by $dM/d(\mu_0H)$, which shows a broad hump rather than a sharp peak around the critical field, and becomes more intense as the temperature decreases.
+While the exact origin of the metamagnetic transition is currently unknown, a similar anomaly in the low-temperature magnetization isotherm has been reported in the {disordered triangular lattice NaYb$_{0.02}$Lu$_{0.98}$Se$_2$ \cite{zhang2025method}.
+The Re$^{7+}$/W$^{6+}$ site-disorder randomizes the charge environment of Yb$^{3+}$, leading to the random alignments of Yb$^{3+}$ moments.
+The random alignments of Yb$^{3+}$ moments may lead to cluster of spin singlets.
+Upon the application of magnetic field, there is a crossover of the spins between the singlet and triplet state \cite{zhang2024observation}, leading to a change in the slope in the magnetization isotherms as observed in NaYb$_{0.02}$Lu$_{0.98}$Se$_2$ \cite{zhang2025method}}.